Happyr/developer.happyr.com/_posts/2018-04-09-middleware-event.md

 * A decorator class for each event - adds data to the event it's assigned to

 In most cases, your middleware will accumulate a number of events, also known as messages.
 When your application terminates, the middleware will dispatch a SimpleBusMessage event for each accumulated message.

 The decorator classes are event subscribers and listen to the ExtractSimpleBusMessage event, they check the simple bus message for their assigned event, and if there is a match, they add some more data to it.
 This was just a quick summary of the process, further down you will see the implementation.

 ## Example of a decorator
-Now lets see an example of a decorator class.
+Lets see an example of a decorator class.
 This example refers to when a new user has registered to your application.
-The decorator class listens to the ExtractSimpleBusMessage event.
-When it is dispatched, it will run the decorate() function.
+A decorator class listens to a simble bus message.
+When the specific message is dispatched, it will run the decorate() function.

+The purpose of the decorator is to add specific data to your message.
+In this case, lets say that your message is missing the users age and address, and that you need those values for later use, therefore, you decorate the message, and add the data that you need.

 {% highlight php %}